ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 3. **Consistent Residue Numbering**: Residues are renumbered to be continuous from 1 to N for each chain, which is what SALAD expects.
 This eliminates array size mismatches.

-4. **Removal of Extraneous REMARK Lines**: Filters out non-standard REMARK lines that could confuse SALAD's parser.

-5. **Chain and Group Consistency**: Ensures chain IDs in motif definitions match those in the PDB structure, and that motif groups are assigned correctly.
+4. **Chain and Group Consistency**: Ensures chain IDs in motif definitions match those in the PDB structure, and that motif groups are assigned correctly.

 #### SALAD Multi-Motif Scaffolding Example: